Gisela Stuart: Parliamentary career

 Between 2001 and 2010, Stuart also served as a member of the House of Commons Select Committee on Foreign Affairs.

 She retained her seat at the 2005 election but her majority was halved in both percentage and numerical terms.
 Despite the predictions of the pundits, Stuart went on to retain the seat at the 2010 general election, against a national tide of Labour defeat.
 The election resulted in the first hung parliament in 36 years, with the Conservatives having the most seats.
 It earned her the title of Survivor of the Year at The Spectator magazine's 2010 Parliamentarian of the Year awards, which was presented to her by the new Conservative Prime Minister, David Cameron.
 She retained her seat at the 2015 election with a majority of 2,706 votes, more than double her majority from 2010.
 She joined the Commons Select Committee on Defence.

 Stuart is a signatory of the Henry Jackson Society principles, which promote the spread of liberal democracy across the world and the maintenance of a strong military with global expeditionary reach.

 She was sworn in as a member of the Privy Council of the United Kingdom in 2015, giving her the honorific title "The Right Honourable" for life.

 Since 2015, Stuart has been a Steering Committee member of the Constitution Reform Group (CRG), a cross-party pressure group of current and former politicians, academics, constitutional law experts, former officials in Parliament and government and ordinary citizens.
 The CRG seeks a new constitutional settlement in the UK by way of a new Act of Union.
 The Constitution Reform Group's new Act of Union Bill was introduced as a Private Member's Bill by Lord Lisvane in the House of Lords on 9 October 2018, when it received a formal first reading.
 The BBC described the Bill as "one to watch" in that Parliament.

 She announced on 19 April 2017 that she would not seek re-election at the 2017 snap general election.
 She was succeeded by Preet Gill, a Labour and Co-operative politician, and the first female British Sikh MP.

 In 2019, Stuart announced she would vote for the Conservative Party in the 2019 general election.
 She remained a member of the Labour Party after the election.

+In the 2019 Dissolution Honours, Stuart was given a life peerage; she initially sat as a non-affiliated peer before becoming a crossbencher.